BFF Editing

 Picture

 Writer's Digest blog has amazing articles.
 I found a helpful article on Copyright Laws for writers.
-And check out the article on weaving backstory into your novel, or this one on writing believable YA characters.
+And check out the article on weaving backstory into your novel.
 It has a huge selection of free stuff, tutorials, webinars, articles, prompts, etc. on genre-specific topics, publishing issues, writing techniques, etc.

 Picture

-Writers Write has some great articles like How to Write an Ethically and Socially Sensitive Story, advice like The Edit, writing courses and cool literary stuff!
+Writers Write has some great articles like How to Write an Ethically and Socially Sensitive Story, advice like The Edit, writing courses they offer, and cool literary stuff!
 You'll be going back for more!

 Picture